-Serious problems can arise if members by-pass appropriate lines of communication to principal officers and their senior colleagues and, for example, deal with more junior members of staff to seek views on policy issues, non-routine business, or attempt to give instructions to staff.
-This has the effect of depriving members of the formal, informed and accountable advice they have a right to expect from principal officers and which they have a duty to consider.
+Serious problems can arise if members by-pass appropriate lines of communication to Principal Officers and their senior colleagues and, for example, deal with more junior members of staff to seek views on policy issues, non-routine business, or attempt to give instructions to staff.
+This has the effect of depriving members of the formal, informed, and accountable advice they have a right to expect from Principal Officers and which they have a duty to consider.
 It may also serve to undermine the formal accountability of staff to their line manager.

-2.7 Courtesy and complaints - Contact between members and officers should always be courteous both in public and in private.
-If an individual member has a complaint about a junior officer, it should be raised with the appropriate principal officer.
+2.7 Courtesy and complaints - Contact between members and staff should always be courteous both in public and in private.
+If an individual member has a complaint about a junior member of staff, it should be raised with the appropriate Principal Officer.

-If the complaint concerns a senior officer it should be raised with the Chief Fire Officer and Chief Executive.
-A complaint about the Chief Fire Officer and Chief Executive should be raised with the Clerk to the Authority.
-A complaint may be dealt with as part of routine liaison, supervision or review, or be referred for formal action in accordance with Authority procedures and any statutory provisions governing disciplinary action.
+If the complaint concerns a senior member of staff, it should be raised with the Chief Fire Officer.
+A complaint about the Chief Fire Officer should be raised with the Clerk to the Authority.
+A complaint may be dealt with as part of routine liaison, supervision, or review, or be referred for formal action in accordance with Authority procedures and any statutory provisions governing disciplinary action.
 This does not however preclude a member from making public, at a meeting or in another appropriate way, a concern about the manner in which the Service has acted.
-Nor does it prevent members at formal meetings being critical of officer advice or action or of the quality of reports before them.
+Nor does it prevent members at formal meetings being critical of staff advice or action or of the quality of reports before them.

-2.8 Social contact between senior officers and members is beneficial in a public setting and a work-related context.
-However, a professional relationship must be maintained at all times and officers must be careful not to socialise with members of one political group to the exclusion of others.
-Social contact between a member and a more junior officer may also be appropriate providing this occurs openly and does not result in breaches of confidence or of management instructions, or the reasonable suspicion of them.
-Officers must always take care in such situations to avoid casting doubt on their impartiality.
+2.8 Social contact between senior staff and members is beneficial in a public setting and a work-related context.
+However, a professional relationship must be maintained at all times and staff must be careful not to socialise with members of one political group to the exclusion of others.
+Social contact between a member and a more junior staff may also be appropriate providing this occurs openly and does not result in breaches of confidence or of management instructions, or the reasonable suspicion of them.
+Staff must always take care in such situations to avoid casting doubt on their impartiality.

-2.9 Canvassing and visits - Members should be aware that it can be a disciplinary offence for members of staff to seek to circumvent agreed staff consultative procedures by lobbying Members on matters which directly concern them as employees.
+2.9 Canvassing and visits - Members should be aware that it can be a disciplinary offence for members of staff to seek to circumvent agreed staff consultative procedures by lobbying Members on matters which directly concern them as staff.
 Members should also remember that informal contacts with staff should not be used to promote their own personal interests.

-Members will frequently come into contact with junior officers when visiting Service premises.
+Members will frequently come into contact with junior staff when visiting Service premises.
 Such visits are encouraged as they increase member understanding of Service functions, provide reassurance to service users of the involvement of their elected representatives in monitoring services, and will often also be welcomed by staff.
-However, such visits should be arranged via the Members Liaison Officer and relevant principal officers should normally be advised in advance of member visits to front-line services.
+However, such visits should be arranged via Members Services and relevant Principal Officers should normally be advised in advance of member visits to front-line services.